pmcalabrese/amazon-scraper/README.md

 Use `config.json` for change the URL of the product and which amazon domain you want to scrape.

 A price scraper for *Amazon website* ( .co.uk, .it and .de).
 It generates a table of prices for the same product in the terminal.
-If price are not in euro they will be converted in Euro (for now only pound for amazon.co.uk website is supported)
+If prices are not in Euro they will be converted in Euro (for now only pound for amazon.co.uk website is supported)